The economy seems to be improving slightly, but we know there’s plenty of you still really struggling..

 In basic terms, offset mortgages are where the balance of the mortgage is reduced by the amount of money in your savings or current account.
 For example, if your mortgage is £150,000 and you have savings of £10,000, your mortgage balance will be measured as being £140,000 (and you will only pay interest on that amount).

 What’s more, as the interest on your savings is being offset, you are to all intents and purposes not paying tax on your savings interest.
-We like the One Account which is provided by the Royal Bank of Scotland – have a look at it here.
-And you can find all the best offset mortgage deals here.
+You can find all the best offset mortgage deals here.

 What kind of offset?

 A big question at the moment is whether you should go for a fixed-rate or variable mortgage (both are available as offset mortgages).
 It’s a trade-off: with fixed-rate mortgages, you get the security of knowing your interest rate won’t change over a fixed period.
 Variable ‘tracker’ deals, meanwhile, usually offer the best rates in times like these – but you need to be prepared for rates to go up as well as down.

 With interest rates remaining at an all-time low people with tracker mortgages have extremely low mortgage payments at the moment.
 Fixed-rate mortgages are still popular though, as many look to protect themselves from the uncertain market.

 However, the bank base rate is unlikely to rise in the immediate future, with industry experts predicting that mortgage rates will stay low for at least a year.
 But large government borrowing (as is happening during the current recession) has historically tended to lead to higher interest rates in the long term.

 If you have a tracker mortgage, you are more likely to be in a position to currently overpay on your mortgage (assuming your mortgage contract doesn’t penalise you for doing this).
 With rates so low at the moment, you can keep your previous level of mortgage expenditure while paying more of it off.